-While McCall is the jurisdiction for its city limits, it also has the authority over the Area of Impact, which is outside of the city boundary.
+While the City of McCall is the jurisdiction for its city limits, it also does the planning, building administration and reviews in the Area of Impact, which is outside of the city boundary.
 Valley County's population growth and increase in recreational-tourism has brought with it changes in use and development patterns as well as priorities of community values.
 These changes affect the use of endowment lands.